Hanged Man Tarot

 Symbolism in Hanged Man tarot card

 The image of the Hanged Man symbolises the Hermetic Order of the Golden Dawn, an organisation devoted to the study and practice of the occult.
 The gallows from which the man is suspended symbolises the Cross of Tau which represents all the symbolism of the Cross, including the sacrifices of Christ.
 It also symbolises the world tree, which gives this card reference to Odin who hung from the world tree to gain knowledge, symbolising there are learning and wisdom to be gained when this card shows up.
-The position of his legs forms a Fylfot cross which symbolises the direction of the sun.
 The halo around his head indicates a holy person and spiritual attainment.
 It is also a reference to the sun, symbolising enlightenment.
 His red trousers represent passion.
 His blue coat represents knowledge.
 His yellow shoes represent idealism.
 The man’s hands folded at the back of his body symbolises a time for non-action.
 His suspended state represents life being on hold, awaiting period.
 It also represents seeing the world and/or a situation from a different angle.
 The man has lost his position, but his face says he did so willingly, to further his goal.
 The peaceful expression on his face symbolises his free will.

 Hanged Man tarot card and Astrology